RoverCore/Documentation/content/en/docs/Concepts/DTO.md

 ## Notes from Microsoft

 Microsoft recognizes DTOs as being superior to binding in terms of security.
-Take note of these resources for more information on DTO’s and their security in terms of overposting: [Create Data Transfer Objects](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5), [Microsoft Security note about Overposting](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/crud?view=aspnetcore-6.0#security-note-about-overposting).
+Take note of these resources for more information on DTOs and their security in terms of overposting: [Create Data Transfer Objects](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5), [Microsoft Security note about Overposting](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/crud?view=aspnetcore-6.0#security-note-about-overposting).

 ## Examples

-Below is an example on a Class and a corresponding DTO that limits what parts of the class are visible.
+Below is an example on a class and a corresponding DTO that limits what parts of the class are visible.
 For an example, of regular binding see the “**How is overposting prevented?**” section of this document.

 ```csharp
 public class User {